chooseMoneychooseMediachooseShoppingchoose

 Frustrated, bankrupts often turn away from the mainstream banks altogether.

-Post Office card accounts and Credit Union accounts can also be options for those whose bankruptcy has not yet been discharged.
+Post Office card accounts and accounts from alternative providers such as Credit Unions can also be options for those whose bankruptcy has not yet been discharged.

 Prepaid cards (more on these here) are also an option, though these come with fees both for loading the account and, often, for spending, something which gained criticism earlier this year from Government in respect of use by those on benefits.